VDH Has a Conversation with Filmmaker Michael L. Pack

 Jews as sort of the white model par excellence of exploitive whites.

-And I don't quite know why that is, but I think it has something to do with a rivalry or they think that they should not be considered an oppressed group or they have greater claims on victimization than the Jews do.
+And I don't quite know why that is, but I think it has something to do with a rivalry, or they think that they should not be considered an oppressed group, or they have greater claims on victimization than the Jews do.

-Do you you have thoughts on that?
+I don't know.
+Do you have thoughts on that?

 Well,